alshdavid/mach/README.md

 The cool thing about using Deno is that it supports the Node.js standard library, comes with TypeScript support out of the box and can be embedded.
 This means plugins can be written in TypeScript, target either the Node.js or Deno runtimes and have minimal overhead when calling into.

-Of course, JS plugins will be slower than Rust plugins - but embedding Deno into Mach minimizes the overhead associated with the "bridge" between JS land and Rust, also allowing me to leverage v8 APIs to share the memory and avoid costly copying.
+Of course, JS plugins will be slower than Rust plugins - but embedding Deno into Mach minimizes the overhead associated with the "bridge" between JS land and Rust land, also allowing me to leverage v8 APIs to share the memory and avoid costly copying.

 I intend to support: